2013 Annual Science Report

 Stoichiometry of Life, Task 2a: Field Studies - Yellowstone National Park

 Extended Redfield Ratios: During the 2009 and 2010 field seasons, we collected 200+ sediment and microbial mat samples for determination of the Extended Redfield Ratio (ERR).
 We measured C, N, P, and trace metal content of bulk sediments and microbial mat samples collected in 2009.
-We have now isolated cells from this bulk material for ~30 samples using density gradient centrifugation.
-We have recovered 10% to 40% of the microbial cells from samples and established that their composition is not affected by contamination from the solutions used in the separation procedure (Neveu et al., in preparation).
-Analysis of these cells for C, N, P, and trace metal content yielded C:N:P ratios typical of microbes, even for chemosynthetic communities.
+We have now isolated cells from this bulk material for ~40 samples using density gradient centrifugation.
+We have recovered 5% to 40% of the microbial cells from samples and established that their composition is not affected by contamination from the solutions used in the separation procedure (Neveu et al., in submission).
+Analysis of these cells for C, N, P, and trace metal content yielded C:N:P ratios typical of microbes, even for chemosynthetic communities (Neveu et al., in preparation).
 Comparison with bulk material elemental compositions showed systematic enrichments in C, N, P, Fe, and ~10 other bio-essential metals in the cells.
-For some elements (e.g., Fe, Cr), cell content was independent of bulk material content; for others (e.g., Cu, Zn), cell content varied linearly with bulk material content.
-For elements such as P or Mn, the enrichment patterns were different depending on whether the cells belonged to primarily photosynthetic or chemosynthetic communities.
-We are investigating explanations for these patterns.
-We are also using X-ray microanalysis to measure C, N, and P of single cells.
-Using scanning transmission electron microscopy equipped with an EDX (energy dispersive X-ray spectroscopy) detector (STEM-EDX), measurements on cultured microbes show good accordance between the ratio of C:N obtained via EA-IRMS and by STEM-EDX.
+For some elements (e.g., Mg, Zn), the enrichment patterns were different depending on whether the cells belonged to primarily photosynthetic or chemosynthetic communities.
+We are also using X-ray microanalysis to measure C, N, P, and S of single cells.
+Using transmission electron microscopy equipped with an EDX (energy dispersive X-ray spectroscopy) detector (TEM-EDX), measurements on cultured microbes show good accordance between the ratio of C:N obtained via EA-IRMS and by TEM-EDX.
+We have also measured C, N, P, and S of cells isolated from sediment.
+Currently, we are testing materials to normalize cellular element measurements to standards of known composition.

 MEMS sensor development.
-We deployed previously developed MEMS sensors to collect data at Yellowstone National park and continued efforts to develop new sensor technologies (liquid conductivity sensors) also based on MEMS (Micro-Electrical Mechanical Systems) technology.
-In the spring of 2012, we set up a long-term temperature monitoring station – with hourly measurements reported via satellite communication from 15 different MEMS temperature sensors in a privately owned hot spring in Gerlach, NV with current continuous measurements spanning 9 months.
-In the summer of 2012, we deployed arrays of temperature sensors at specifically targeted sites at Yellowstone National Park with transition zones between different microbial communities.
+We deployed previously developed micro sensors to collect data at Yellowstone National Park and continued efforts to develop new sensor technologies (liquid conductivity sensors) also based on MEMS (Micro-Electrical Mechanical Systems) technology.
+In the spring of 2012, we set up a long-term temperature monitoring station – with hourly measurements reported via satellite communication from 15 different MEMS temperature sensors in a privately owned hot spring in Gerlach, NV with current continuous measurements spanning one and half year.
+In the summer of 2013, we deployed arrays of temperature sensors at specifically targeted sites at Yellowstone National Park with transition zones between different microbial communities.
 In addition we developed arrays of conductivity sensors that were used at YNP in concert with the temperature arrays.
-This work was submitted in an abstract (Oiler) for the 2013 IEEE Transducers conference and will be submitted in an abstract for the 2013 Goldschmidt conference.
+This work was presented and published in the preceding of 2013 IEEE Sensors conference.

 RELATED OBJECTIVES:Objective 5.1